BaseMax/CertificateGenerator/README.md

 Thank you for choosing Certificate Generator!

-Copyright Max Base - irealmatin , 2023
+Copyright Max Base - 2023